Nicola Turner: Time’s Scythe

 Opening in time for the Easter holidays, Time’s Scythe is a brand-new installation by British artist Nicola Turner that breathes new life into the 18th-century Chapel.

-The installation will be created inside the chapel using recycled wool and horsehair, which is hand-stitched inside mesh to create the work’s bulbous tendrils.
-Beginning outdoors, the work will spill from the Chapel bell tower and enter through an upper window, before cascading over the balcony to fill the gallery space.
-The natural earthy smell of the wool will create a tactile, sensory experience as you walk amongst and around the flowing tentacles.
+The installation was created inside the chapel using recycled wool and horsehair, which is hand-stitched inside mesh to create the work’s bulbous tendrils.
+Beginning outdoors, the work spills from the Chapel bell tower and enters through an upper window, before cascading over the balcony to fill the gallery space.
+The natural earthy smell of the wool creates a tactile, sensory experience as you walk around the flowing tentacles.

 This is Turner’s first large-scale installation to use pale wool and creates a different energy to her dark sculptures, moving away from their more melancholic character.